![]() |

 How is my specimen stored?

-FCC provides effective storage and maintenance of specimens until you decide to use them for achieving pregnancy or terminate the storage agreement.
-Storage tanks are inspected daily to replenish liquid nitrogen.
+FCC provides effective storage and maintenance of specimens until you decide to use them to grow your family or terminate the storage agreement.
+Specimens are kept in storage tanks filled with liquid nitrogen which are inspected daily.
 While the entire system operates independently of electricity, the premises and tanks are constantly monitored to assure proper storage conditions as well as overall building security.
 Staff is on call 24 hours each day.
 If you plan to store your sperm for many years, contact FCC to find out about long term, pre-paid storage.
 This can help to reduce the storage costs over an extended period of time.

 How do I use my banked sperm after treatment?

-When you are ready to use your frozen specimens, you can request to have them shipped to your physician, usually a reproductive endocrinologist.
-Release forms are required for shipping of specimens.
-You should contact FCC with at least one week notice to ensure all processes are in place for the shipping and protection of your vials.
+When you are ready to use frozen sperm specimens, request to have them shipped to your physician, usually a reproductive endocrinologist.
+Release forms are required for the shipping of specimens.
+Contact FCC with at least one week notice to ensure that all processes are in place for the shipping and protection of your vials.
 There is a small fee for shipping.
 FCC uses specially designed transport canisters to preserve the specimen's frozen state.